Sundays

 Led by Jill & Jim Campbell

-Prior to the start date Jim and Jill Campbell invite all past and new participants to a kickoff gathering for the Fall Supper Club after 11:00 Service on Sunday, August 24th.
+Prior to the start date Jim and Jill Campbell invite all past and new participants to a kickoff gathering in Agape Hall for the Fall Supper Club after 11:00 Service on Sunday, January 25th.
 This informal event will feature a light lunch and the opportunity to meet others participating.
-At the gathering, participants will be assigned to groups of 8–10, with plans to meet monthly through 4 months for dinners hosted in members’ chosen places.
+At the gathering, participants will be assigned to groups of 7–8, with plans to meet monthly through 4 months for dinners hosted in members’ chosen places.
 Some Groups meet in homes, at Wineries, Restaurants or a combination of venues.

 The Supper Club is a wonderful way to connect with fellow First Pres members of all ages, share meals, and build deeper relationships.
 Each group will decide on the dates and times that work best for them—there are no set rules!